Spotlight Lucky 15: four horses to back on Tuesday

 Last updated

+- 'He's extraordinary value and 7-1 is a crazy price' - David Jennings answers the burning questions on Tuesday

+- Harry Wilson found 14-1, 6-1 and 11-8 winners in his last column - find out his tips for every race on Glorious Goodwood day one

-- The Punt Acca: Stuart Langley's three horse racing tips from Lingfield, Musselburgh and Wolverhampton on Tuesday
+- The Punt Acca: Laurence Morter's three horse racing tips at Goodwood on Tuesday

-- Wolverhampton Placepot tips: Gary Savage with a single-line for the £50,000 guaranteed pool

-- Tuesday's free racing tips: four horses to consider putting in your multiple bets
+- Glorious Goodwood tips 2024: Tuesday's best bets from Racing Post experts

+- 'He's extraordinary value and 7-1 is a crazy price' - David Jennings answers the burning questions on Tuesday

+- Harry Wilson found 14-1, 6-1 and 11-8 winners in his last column - find out his tips for every race on Glorious Goodwood day one

-- The Punt Acca: Stuart Langley's three horse racing tips from Lingfield, Musselburgh and Wolverhampton on Tuesday
+- The Punt Acca: Laurence Morter's three horse racing tips at Goodwood on Tuesday

-- Wolverhampton Placepot tips: Gary Savage with a single-line for the £50,000 guaranteed pool

-- Tuesday's free racing tips: four horses to consider putting in your multiple bets